Hypfer/Valetudo/docs/_pages/general/supported-robots.md

 # Supported Robots

-At the time of writing, (2024-06-18), Valetudo supports more than 35 different Robots.<br/>
 If you're interested in hardware specifics, teardowns and more, check out Dennis Giese's [Vacuum Robot Overview](https://robotinfo.dev/).

 Please note that this list is exhaustive.
 These are the supported robots.<br/>